What Is Adoption?

 What Are The Forms of Adoption?

-An open adoption allows all information to be shared between the adoptive and biological parents.
+Open adoption allows all information to be shared between the adoptive and biological parents.
 Open adoption can be a very informal arrangement that’s allowed to be terminated by the adoptive parents who have sole authority over the child.
 Other open adoptions are bound by a legally-enforceable, binding agreement which covers visitation rights, exchange of information, and other information about the adopted child.

 Advantages for Open Adoption: